We may earn commission from affiliate links →

 The island combines lush pine woods with incredibly safe sandy beaches, crystal-clear waters, a quiet atmosphere, and a vibrant nightlife that attracts young crowds from the mainland.

-Agistri has managed to escape mass tourism, and it can perhaps be considered as an authentic romantic destination not far from the capital of Greece.
+Agistri has managed to escape mass tourism, and it can perhaps be considered an authentic romantic destination not far from the capital of Greece.

 Another traditional place to explore on Agistri Island is Mylos, a picturesque traditional village with just a small beach that can often be overcrowded during the weekends.